 - with regard to service improvement, for example with a third-party research company collecting customer satisfaction information

-- when we are legally obliged to, for example debt collection or in connection with legal proceedings
+- when we have or are legally obliged to, for example debt collection or in connection with legal proceedings

 - for the detection and prevention of fraud and criminal activity